angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 0     1   4   1 0 1    1
 ```

-I thought of many ways I could validate that this holds true when users write code, but then I remembered that this is my language, and I can make whatever I want to enforce it:
+I considered different ways to validate this behavior when users write their own code.
+But then I remembered that this is _my_ language, and I can enforce whatever rules I want:

 ```go title="commands.go"
 // Loops, ensuring that the loop begins and ends in the same cell